rescript-lang/bucklescript.github.io/docs/installation.md

 **Note that for Windows**, if you're using BuckleScript in conjunction with a tool like [Merlin](https://reasonml.github.io/guide/editor-tools/extra-goodies#merlin), please follow [this guide that we share with Reason](https://github.com/reasonml/reasonml.github.io/issues/195).

+The commands that are exposed are:

+- `bsb`, the build system.
+- `bsc`, the raw compiler.
+Usually not needed.
+- `bsrefmt`, the included [Reason](https://reasonml.github.io) parser & printer.

 ## Alternatives (Power Users)

 ### Install From Source, Through NPM/Yarn